1972 Firebird Interesting Facts

 New Plastic Valance Panel

-The Cordova Top (SVT/C08) received a ne
+The Cordova Top (SVT/C08) received a new wet look this year.

 Special Order Colors

 In 1972 you could order your Firebird or Trans Am in non-standard colors, that is colors that were

 not shown as available on Firebird.
 Any color available in the GM color pallette was made available.

 In the last few years some Trans Ams have been discovered

 in non-standard colors.
 Four Trans Ams have been found and confirmed to be one off: the aforementioned Cardinal Red, another in Adriatic Blue,

 one in Starlight Black (the first black Trans Am!), and one in Revere Silver.
 One Formula has been discovered as well.
 A special